top of page

 5. Cast Iron Pots and Pans:

 Cast iron is an incredible low-tox cooking option, it’s no surprise that it’s being opted for in many kitchens and is seeing a resurgence among the health-conscious community after so many toxic “non-stick” alternatives were found to be making many people ill with higher rates of cancer due to carcinogenic 'forever chemicals' such as PFOA and PFOS.
+For more low-tox cooking related alternatives and cookware types, read here.
 With the right maintenance, your health-conscious cast iron skillet is likely going to be your favourite kitchen comrade, and a bit of olive oil is all you’ll need to perform that maintenance for ongoing sheen and clean.
 After washing your cast iron skillet post-use, rub a small amount of olive oil onto the surface and wipe away any excess with a clean cloth, paper towel or cotton fibre.
 This will help prevent rust and keep the skillet in prime condition by maintaining a protective layer over the seasoning.
-For seasoning your cast iron, its better to use flaxseed as it has a higher smoke point, we use an organic pure flaxseed oil sourced from the brand Melrose.
-You can find this at some supermarkets, many health stores and even chemists.
+For seasoning your cast iron, skip the olive oil as it has too low of a smoke point.
+It's exponentially better to use a high smoke point alternative, such as flaxseed oil which leaves an almost glass-like seasoning on pans ensuring a perfect non-stick barrier.
+We use an organic pure flaxseed oil sourced from Melrose, it's by far been the best performer of all the options we've trialed over the past decade and unlike vegetable or canola oil, it is the organic and exceedingly healthier option for seasoning.
+You can find organic flaxseed online here.

 healthy cast iron skillet